Skip to main content

 The Break-Even Scenario

-If one person gives one gift of $50 because the NFC plate made giving easy, your plates have paid for themselves with a 43% return.
-If that person gives $50 once a month?
-You’re looking at $600/year from a $35 investment—a 1,614% ROI.
+If nine people each give one gift of $50 because the NFC plates made giving easy, your plates have already paid for themselves.
+If just one of those people gives $50 once a month?
+You’re looking at $600/year from a $450 investment—a 133% ROI in year one alone.
+And with 100 plates covering every pew, lobby, and event, you’ll hit that number fast.

 Compare that to a giving kiosk.
 At $3,000 per unit, you need 60 people to give an extra $50 just to break even on the hardware.
 With a $150/month text-to-give platform, you need three extra $50 gifts every single month just to cover the subscription—before you see any net return.